levi-ochana/bash_calculator/README.md

 Ensure that the input format is correct and that numbers are valid integers.
 Division by zero will prompt an error message.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## Author
-levi ochana
-If you have any additional details you would like to add or additional changes, I am here to help!